ITR Filing Deadline Missed? Last chance to claim your tax refund.

 To be eligible to claim the tax deduction under Section 80GGC, you need to submit the following documents:-

-• Receipt or Certificate: Obtain a receipt or certificate from the political party or electoral trust to which the donation is made.
+• Receipt or Certificate of Donation: Obtain a receipt or certificate from the political party or electoral trust to which the donation is made.
 This document should contain details such as the name of the donor, the amount donated, and the registration number, along with the PAN of the political party or electoral trust.

 • PAN of Political Party/Electoral Trust: Ensure that the political party or electoral trust to which the donation is made has a valid Permanent Account Number (PAN).
 This information may be required while filing your tax return.